By now, everyone in HR has heard of the EU Pay Transparency Directive.

 We’ve already mentioned that early preparation is essential.
 But, what if 2026 rolls around and you’re still not ready?

-Unfortunately, the consequences can be pretty serious.
+Unfortunately, the consequences could be pretty serious.
 These are likely to include fines and sanctions, with the severity of these being set by the country you’re based in.
 That’s bad enough, but non-compliance will also damage your company’s brand image, meaning that when you need to hire new staff, the top talent may not be interested.

 But — the good news is that taking early action reduces these risks and means that when the directive comes into force, you’re already fully prepared.